MENU

 Other positions

-Breastfeeding can be challenging – and it can be tiring.
+Breastfeeding can be challenging – and it can be tiring, particularly in the first forty days as the breast milk supply is getting established.
 Support from dads/partners, whānau and friends can make all the difference.
-There are many things that can be done to support mothers to breastfeed.„
+There are many things that can be done to support mothers to breastfeed.

 • aim to make at least the first ten days after the birth a ‘babymoon’ for the new mother – free from cooking, cleaning and childcare, unless she chooses.